fwinkelbauer/BuildPipeline.Cake/README.md

 A wrapper task which can be used to run all analytical tasks.

-### CreatePackages
+## CreateChocolateyPackages

 **Depends on:** `Build`

-Builds Chocolatey and NuGet packages based on `.nuspec` files.
+Builds Chocolatey packages based on `.nuspec` files.
+If the name of a `.nuspec` file matches the name of a project in the solution (indicated through the `AssemblyProduct` attribute in a `AssemblyInfo.cs` file) the version of the created package is set to the `AssemblyVersion` attribute.
 All packages can be found in the `BuildArtifacts` folder.

+## CreateNuGetPackages

+**Depends on:** `Build`

+Builds NuGet packages based on `.nuspec` files.
+If the name of a `.nuspec` file matches the name of a project in the solution (indicated through the `AssemblyProduct` attribute in a `AssemblyInfo.cs` file) the version of the created package is set to the `AssemblyVersion` attribute.
+All packages can be found in the `BuildArtifacts` folder.
+### CreatePackages

+**Depends on:** `CreateChocolateyPackages`, `CreateNuGetPackages`

+A wrapper task which can be used to run all packaging tasks.

 ## License